mtazzari/OasisHurricane/README.md

 - additional convergence checks.

 ## Accuracy checks
-Accuracy is checked in the tests,
+Accuracy is checked in the tests.

 In particular, `test_simulators_consistency` checks that the 5 implementations of the hurricane loss model return mean loss values within a given accuracy.
 To have relatively quick checks, the threshold accuracy is now set to 1%, but it can be made smaller (i.e. tighter constraint), at the cost of longer CI tests.

 ## Performance checks
+TBD

 ## Author